Atelier-Shiori/Shukofukurou/Readme.md

 2. Type 'xcodebuild' to build

 # About Donation Key restrictions
 These restrictions only apply on officially distributed versions of MAL Library.
-If you want these restrictions, build the App Store scheme.
+To create an unofficial version without restrictions, build the App Store scheme.
 There is no software updates if you build your own as this is an unofficial copy.
 Do not create issues for self-built copies as they won't be supported.
 Also, you must use a different Atarashii-API server as the one specified in the application is only for official copies.

 ## Dependencies
 All the frameworks are included.
 Just build!
 Here are the frameworks that are used in this app: